Revised Romanization of Korean: In South Korea

 Almost all road signs, names of railway and subway stations on line maps and signs, etc. have been changed according to Revised Romanization of Korean.
 It is estimated to have cost at least 500 billion to 600 billion won (€500–600 million) to carry out this procedure.
 All Korean textbooks, maps and signs to do with cultural heritage were required to comply with the new system by 28 February 2002.

 Romanizations on South Korean passports

 A specimen of the identity information page of a South Korean passport, displaying the romanization of the bearer's name (Lee Suyeon) for international legibility.

-A modified version of RR is recommended (but not strictly required) by the South Korean government for romanizations of people names on passports.
+A modified version of RR is recommended (though not strictly required) by the South Korean government for romanization of personal names on passports.
 One example of a modification is discouraging romanizations that resemble words with negative meanings in other languages.
 For example, 신 is recommended to be romanized as SHIN and not the strict RR form SIN (spelled the same as sin, despite being pronounced differently).
 The recommendations are not strictly required; ad-hoc romanizations are allowed, and have been increasingly permitted over time due to a number of court cases.